poshaughnessy/peteroshaughnessy.com/src/about.md

 ## About me

+Hi!
 I'm a developer, writer and speaker on web APIs and the future of the web.
 I work in developer relations for [Samsung Internet](https://samsunginter.net), Samsung's mobile web browser ([which may be bigger than you think!](https://medium.com/samsung-internet-dev/think-you-know-the-top-web-browsers-458a0a070175)).